All The Key Moments From The Second Democratic Presidential Debate

 I feel like Yang’s answer to everything is just “I will give a $1000 monthly allowance” #DemDebate— wackyjordan (@jmroberts93) August 1, 2019

-Kirsten Gillibrand criticises Joe Biden for his attitude toward women working in an old op-ed.
+Kirsten Gillibrand criticizes Joe Biden for his attitude toward women working in an old op-ed.

 Joe Biden suggested that women working outside the home could lead to the "deterioration of family" in 1981.